Learning Outcomes

 Dealing with Residual Balances

 Sometimes, usually at the end of a matter, a small balance of client money remains, and the firm cannot trace the client despite reasonable efforts.
-Rule 20 sets out procedures for dealing with such residual balances.
+The Rules provide mechanisms to clear these residual balances.

-- Balances over £500: Rule 20.1(k) requires the firm to obtain prior written authorisation from the SRA before withdrawing the money.
-The SRA may impose conditions, such as requiring payment to a charity that provides an indemnity against future claims.
+- Balances over £500: prior written authorisation from the SRA is required before withdrawal.
+The SRA may impose conditions, commonly that the money is paid to a charity which provides an indemnity against future claims.

 Exam Warning